Graduate Entry Medicine (GEM) – A Guide | FindAMasters.com

 Don't miss our weekly Masters newsletter | Sign up now Don't miss our weekly Masters newsletter | Sign up now

-We will focus on Graduate Entry Medicine courses in the UK.
-However, it’s worth noting that many countries around the world offer 4-year medicine courses specifically for degree-holders.
+Although I'll be focusing on Graduate Entry Medicine courses in the UK, it’s worth noting that many countries around the world offer 4-year medicine courses specifically for degree-holders.
 An important exception is the USA, where medical degrees are only available to students who have already completed a pre-med undergraduate course.

 You can also browse Graduate Entry Medicine courses here on FindAMasters.